OvidijusParsiunas/active-table/website/docs/API/how-to-use.md

 <!-- Get started by **creating a new site**. -->

-Values must be passed into the element as **attributes**, this is achieved by any of the following:
+Values must be passed into the element as **attributes**, this is achieved by one of the following approaches:

 #### 1. Assign values directly into the DOM